The Runaway, by

 The conclusion gives the book a satisfying symmetry.
 Joanne’s story begins with a long-distance train journey westbound into the unknown, and ends with another long, despairing train ride to Brisbane, where she descends among strangers onto the platform, before her new father appears and all is well.

-t really find any.
+Re-reading the book, I was looking for reasons why it should be out of print, and couldn’t really find any.
 It is set in the 1950s, but there’s nothing that freezes the story in that era; it feels timeless.
 There is no racism.
 If you were hypersensitive, you might object to Mr Mitchell’s implication, on discovering Joanne is not a boy, that girls are naturally disposed to enjoy helping around the house.
 But the broader message is that girls are the equal of boys in terms of courage and survival in the wilderness.
 Adults might wonder why Joanne’s adoptive family were not contacted by social services, but this is not likely to worry young readers.
 The descriptions of Joanne’s puppy sometimes border on the over-sweet, but again, this seems unlikely to irritate the literary sensibilities of children.

-t seek adventure, but is forced to confront it.
+As a character, Joanne has an everygirl quality, making her easy to identify with.
+She has no exceptional talents or quirks, but is simply an affectionate, observant child in need of a home.
+She doesn’t seek adventure, but is forced to confront it.
 The story perhaps has more appeal for children outside Australia, because they are most likely to enjoy the exploration of an unknown territory and culture.
 Joanne is 12, but I would suggest a slightly younger readership (9 to 11), given the greater sophistication of children in 2015.

 So who is, or was, Ruth Morris?
 The only information I could find initially came from the website Jane Badger Books, which says that she was born in 1926 in Queenscliff, Melbourne, Victoria, the daughter of the garrison commander at Port Phillip, Victoria, and was educated at Melbourne University.
 She taught for a while, then spent two years in England working on farms and for people with disabilities, before returning to Australia.
 The Runaway was apparently based on a journey she made through Queensland in an old Ford in 1956.